 As you are compiling this list, make sure you note the correct variety of each plant, because there is a lot of diversity among different varieties of the same plant species.

-Then, next to each plant variety on your list, note how long that particular plant takes to reach maturity, is it heat or cold tolerant, how many hours of sunlight it needs each day, what type of soil it prefers, and its spacing requirements.
+Then, next to each plant variety on your list, note how long that particular plant takes to reach maturity.

-The back of seed packets and garden catalogs are great starting points for this exercise.
+The back of your seed packets and garden catalogs are great starting points for finding all of this information.

 Once you know what you’d like to grow in your selected space, decide if you want to focus on growing the same crop throughout the season or if you want to try inter-planting more than one variety.